*Note: All photos courtesy of DesignPickle/stock.Adobe.com

 Layered Cocktail Recipes to Try at Home

-Listed below are some popular layered cocktails, as well as one of my personal favorites, the Carajillo (a spanish coffee-style cocktail).
-The ingredients for each of the cocktails are listed from heaviest to lightest, so the first ingredient that you read will be the first that you pour when making the drink on your own.
+The ingredients for each of the cocktails are listed from heaviest to lightest, so the first ingredient that you read will be the first that you pour when making each drink on this list of cocktails.
 Cheers!

 - 1 part Coffee Liqueur (I like Gator Bite or Mr. Black)